Rhode Island Domestic Violence Defense Lawyer

 In domestic violence cases, it is not unique for victims to be involved in protection orders prepared to limit or stop defendants who have charges from reaching ex-spouses or children who may live at the location where the pending domestic violence case occurred.

-Over the past several years, there has been a heightened public awareness of the serious consequences of domestic violence.
-In Rhode Island, one response to this includes the Domestic Violence Prevention Act (R.I.G.L.
-12-29), created to ensure that a crime between relatives could be penalized as harshly as a similar violent crime that involved strangers.
+Over the past several years, there has been a heightened public awareness of the severe consequences of domestic violence.
+One response to Rhode Island includes the Domestic Violence Prevention Act (R.I.G.L.
+12-29), which was created to ensure that a crime between relatives could be penalized as harshly as a similar violent crime involving strangers.